Who Gon Stop Me: Release and reception

 Reviewers were lukewarm towards Jay-Z's verse, with some praising his focus on the past and others not finding his lyrics to be suitable for the song.

 On August 8, 2011, "Who Gon Stop Me" was included as the ninth track on Jay-Z and West's collaborative studio album Watch The Throne, released by their record labels Def Jam, Roc Nation, and Roc-A-Fella.
-The song was met with lukewarm reviews from music critics, with general praise for West's vocals.
-Spin journalist Brandon Soderberg depicted the dubstep sample of "I Can't Stop" as giving "a tangible menace to this beat" through being repurposed "to score Kanye's provocative yelp" about violence and Jay-Z's lyrics about his troubled past then his present success, finding the latter to move between "two divergent paths" of legal and illegal.
-Soderberg highlighted the synths and sirens in the midst of its sample that is followed by West's strong hook conveying the point of "a mass slaughter of people" as a holocaust contrary to how this is framed, with his provocativeness making listeners "reconsider politically loaded language" as the violence in southern and western states is focused on.
-Writing for Rolling Stone, Matthew Perpetua felt the song showcases West's vocal talent that is "processed into a sinister, tinny growl" and Jay-Z delivers a worthy performance too.
+The song was met with lukewarm reviews from music critics, generally praising West's performance, but feeling underwhelmed by Jay-Z vocal delivery and rhymes.
+Writing for Rolling Stone, Matthew Perpetua felt the song showcases West's vocal talent that is "processed into a [...] growl" and Jay-Z delivers a worthy performance too.
 Erika Ramirez of Billboard described "Who Gon Stop Me" as an ideal song "for wildin'", expressing that Jay-Z and West give "the middle finger" to their haters and past struggles.
 Randall Roberts from the Los Angeles Times commented that the song's title echoes the words of kings and despots throughout time as they gain power, showing the rappers as "more nimble and disciplined" than rulers who died such as King Henry VIII.
-For Pitchfork, Tom Breihan highlighted it for West swearing in Pig Latin and "turning dubstep-rap into a viable subgenre".
 Andy Gill from The Independent picked the song as one from the album to download, although he considered the theme of black-on-black violence to receive "less empathy" than on "Murder to Excellence" as Jay-Z raps about graduating from the corner with no diploma and indicates "disdain for those less able to effect that manoeuvre".